 Andrea Price is a lecturer with the Wicking Dementia Research and Education Centre at the University of Tasmania, and is undertaking a PhD researching residential dementia-care units.
 A registered nurse with post-graduate qualifications in mental health nursing, health services management, aged care nursing, and a Master of Nursing, Andrea has held varied nursing roles in Australia and England over a period of more than 20 years.
 Her professional interests focus on the care of people who are living with dementia, including developing staff knowledge to enhance care and support for people who are living with dementia.

 AAG Tasmanian Division

-The 53rd AAG Conference - Digital "Climate for Change in Ageing" will be held 18-20th November 2020, with collaborative forums and workshops being held on 9,10 & 17th November 2020.
+The 54th AAG Conference – “Innovation in Ageing for the Future” will be held 9th-12th November 2021, with pre-workshops being held on 9th November 2021.
 Further information about the conference can be found here.

 The Australian Association of Gerontology (AAG) TAS Division is offering a number of fully funded individual registrations to support your attendance at this conference.